ALKIcorp/ALKI-Corp-Banking-Sim/docs/README.md

 Additional commands
 Run tests: ./gradlew test

+Refresh Gradle dependencies: If your IDE shows a notification that the build file has changed, reload the Gradle project or run:
+   ./gradlew --refresh-dependencies

 Component Health Check: Run the comprehensive component health check test suite to verify all services are working:
    ./gradlew test --tests ComponentHealthCheckTest --no-daemon